A sheaf-theoretic model for SL(2,C) Floer homology: Representation varieties and character varieties

 We now specialize to the case where $\Gamma =F_k$, the free group on $k$ variables.
 The representations of free groups into $\sl$ have been studied extensively in the literature; see for example \cite{Horowitz}, \cite{HeusenerPorti}.

 We have $\Rep(F_k) \cong G^{k}$, and all representations are regular.
-When $k=1$, the representations are Abelian, and they can be of any of the types (c), (d), (e) from the list in Section~\ref{sec:varieties}.
-For $k \geq 2$, we find representations of all types (a)-(e).
-For example, by sending one generator to a diagonal matrix of trace $\neq \pm 2$, another to an upper triangular one of trace $2$, and all the other generators to $I$, we get a representation of type (b).
+When $k=1$, the representations are Abelian, and they can be central, diagonal non-central, or parabolic non-central.
+For $k \geq 2$, we find representations of all possible types.
+For example, one obtains a non-Abelian reducible representation of $F_2$ by sending one generator to a non-central diagonal matrix, and the other to a non-central parabolic matrix.
+This works as well for $F_k$ for $k > 2$ by simply sending all the other generators to $I$.